Anna Erlandsson: Career

 Erlandsson did the vignette to the 29th Goteborg International Film Festival in 2006 and the seven minutes animation Hanspår.
 This film is about a nature program that discusses the inexplicable behavior of a big group of individuals- the European males.
 She also did her first non-animated work, I lust och nöd.
 To the tunes of Verdi a white-dressed bride goes cross country skiing with a long veil behind her.
 This film stars Anna Erlandsson herself as the main character.
-Since this year, 2006, Erlandsson is also an honorary member of WIFT, Women in Film and Television.
+Since 2006 Erlandsson is also an honorary member of WIFT, Women in Film and Television.

 In 2009 Erlandsson did the four minutes, animated short film DORIS as one part out of eight for the feature film Doris the movie.
 Erlandssons animated short is about Doris, a cleaning woman at the Film institute.
 On her way to work she finds a document from the Doris manifest, which she reads and reflects up on.
 This leads to Doris deciding to help out with some problems that needs to be corrected.

 The book Svenska mjölkbönders ordlista was published in 2009 and is a wordlist of 145 out of thousands of all the Swedish words that contain the word "ko", all combined with Erlandssons illustrations.
 Another book that she has been a part of is the educational children's book Min vän Molle from 1995, in which Erlandsson did the illustrations and Curt Lofterud the text.

 Maya Westlund started working for Erlandsson in 2013.